+- If Target UE cannot establish NAS connection with AMF, for MO-LR or pending MT-LR (e.g. deferred MT-LR), the following procedures can be used:

+Option a):

+- The Target UE performs the Located UE's discovery and selection.

-- If Target UE is not in network coverage and does not have NAS connection with AMF, MO-LR, The Target UE requests for the Location of the Located UE:
+- The Target UE may request for the Location of the Located UE(s).